IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 * Sending notifications to report about expiring notifications to PagerDuty.
 * Opening a ticket in GitHub or any other task management service.
-* Deploy certificates obtained from {{site.data.keyword.cloudcerts_short}} to your TLS terminiation endpoints.
+* Deploy certificates that are obtained from {{site.data.keyword.cloudcerts_short}} to your TLS termination endpoints.
-* Validate domain ownership when ordering or renewing certificates, in the case your domain is not managed in {{site.data.keyword.cis_full_notm}}.
+* Validate domain ownership when you order or renew certificates, in the case your domain is not managed in {{site.data.keyword.cis_full_notm}}.

-You can find sample implementations in the [Examples section below](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#examples).
+You can find sample implementations in[Examples](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#examples).

 ### Callback URL requirements
 {: #callback-url-requirements}